-In August 2023, we executed an amendment to the Hercules Loan and Security Agreement (the "Hercules Amendment").
 Under the Hercules Amendment, the Lenders provided the Company access to an increased term loan with an aggregate principal amount of up to \$150 million, in four tranches (collectively the "Amended Term Loan"), consisting of (1) an initial tranche of \$50.0 million, \$5.0 million of which was drawn at closing of the Hercules Loan and Security Agreement in April 2022, \$15.0 million of which was drawn at closing of the Hercules Amendment in August 2023, \$5.0 million of which was available through December 15, 2023, and \$25.0 million available from July 1, 2024 through December 15, 2024; (2) a second tranche of \$20.0 million, subject to achievement of certain regulatory milestones, available through February 15, 2025; (3) a third tranche of \$20.0 million, subject to achievement of certain regulatory milestones, available through March 31, 2025; and (4) a fourth tranche of \$60.0 million subject to approval by the Lenders' investment committee(s), available through June 15, 2025.
 The milestones for the second and third tranches have not yet been achieved.
 The obligations of the Borrower under the Hercules Amendment agreement are secured by substantially all of the assets of the Borrower, excluding the Borrower's intellectual property.
 The Amended Term Loan has a maturity date of October 1, 2026.

 The Amended Term Loan bears interest at a floating per annum rate equal to the greater of (i) 7.45% and (ii) 4.2% above the Prime Rate (as defined therein), provided that the Term Loan interest rate shall not exceed a per annum rate of 8.95%.
 Interest is payable monthly in arrears on the first day of each month.
-The interest rate as of March 31, 2024 was 8.95%.
+The interest rate as of September 30, 2024 was 8.95%.

-Per the terms of the Hercules Amendment, we are obligated to make interest-only payments through April 1, 2025.
-If certain development milestones are met, then the interest-only period will be extended to October 1, 2025.
+Per the terms of the Hercules Amendment, we were originally obligated to make interest-only payments through April 1, 2025.
+Upon achievement of certain development milestones related to our topline results for our phase 3 THRIVE trial in September 2024, the interest-only period was extended to October 1, 2025.
 If additional development milestones are met, the interest-only period will be further extended to April 1, 2026.
 The Borrower is required to repay the Amended Term Loan amount in equal monthly installments of the principal amount and interest between the end of the interest-only period and the maturity date of October 1, 2026.
 In addition, the Borrower is required to pay an end-of-term fee equal to 6% of the principal amount of funded Amended Term Loan advances at maturity, which are being accreted as additional interest expense over the term of the loan.